VinayIN/Attend1/README.md

 # Attend1
-An Amazing Class-Bunking planner App for IIIT,BBSR students.
+Experiment to make `An Amazing Class-Bunking planner App for IIIT,BBSR students`.